-When the scientist Alan Baker analyzed the appearance of a plant discovered in the Philippine jungle, the sap it oozed had a jade green glow.
+When the scientist Alan Baker analyzed the appearance of a plant discovered in the Philippine jungle, the sap it exuded had a jade green glow.

 The shrub was a recently discovered species, the phyllanthus Balgooyi, a rare amount of vegetation that naturally absorbs significant amounts of metal components from the soil.